w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

 * demonstrate how people with disabilities obtain and process information using a variety of methods, including text, labels, instructions, semantics, and imagery
-* describe several approaches to communicate the structure, relations, and purpose of information
+* explain accessible approaches to communicate the structure, relations, and purpose of information

 ## Learning Outcomes for Module